Why Breast Implant Revision?

 What Should I Expect During My Consultation Visit?

-During your consultation visit at the Michael Horn Center for Cosmetic Surgery, we will determine if breast implant revision is right for you and outline any changes or improvements that you can expect as a result.
+During your consultation visit at the Michael Horn Center for Plastic Surgery, we will determine if breast implant revision is right for you and outline any changes or improvements that you can expect as a result.
 Dr. Horn will go over your medical history and examine your breasts, he will identify any side effects of your previous surgery or the need for implant replacement, skin tissue modifications or room for improvement.

 It is important to come prepared with any questions, references (pictures of before & after with your ideal outcome) and be completely candid about your desires and in all of your answers to ensure your safety and achieve best results.
 Your consultation visit will involve an evaluation of: